Sustainability-related disclosures

 Proportion of investments

-Up to 20% of the fund will not align with the environmental and social characteristics promoted by the fund, referred to as “Other.”
+Up to 20% of the fund will not align with the environmental and social characteristics promoted by the fund ( “#2Other.” in the illustration above).
 These are the fund’s cash balances and derivatives.
-Derivatives will not be used to attain the environmental or social characteristics the fund promotes but will mainly be used for hedging purposes.

 In rare exceptions, the fund may use derivatives for portfolio exposure.
 In such cases, the same thorough assessment process described above applies to attain the environmental and social characteristics that the fund promotes.